HuynhNPT/pipeline_WGS_v2024_10/README.md

 5. `02_run_sarak.sh`: script to evoke nf-core/sarek pipeline.
 Make sure you have `sampleSheet.csv` for the `--input` and that you also modify the `--outdir`. <br>

 # TODO:
+google bitsies are commented out in gcp.config.
+Would it still run without it? <br>
 ExpansionHunter <br>
 Annotation <br>
 Branch for BAM to FASTQ instead of CRAM to FASTQ